Kompost anlegen

 Retrieve files

-Alternatively, one could mount the whole backup to the local machine via sshfs.
-You can mount your backup to a local, existing folder called backup with something like
+You can mount your remote backup via sshfs to a local, existing folder called backup with something like:

 sshfs tom@storage.alpha:/mnt/backup/laptop/tom/ ~/backup -o idmap=user -o uid=$(id -u) -o gid=$(id -g)